Beaches, Bars, Bodies & Bliss

 Mix the offbeat with the sublime in Indonesia's heart of tourism.

 Head north to immerse yourself in the ‘other’ Bali – the culture, temples and rich history of Ubud.
-Visit Gunung Kawi, an ancient site worthy of Indiana Jones, and the nearby craft villages.
-Take a cooking course, learn woodcarving and revel in Bali's famous traditional dance.
+Take a cooking course, unwind at a spa, wander the rice paddies and see Bali's famous traditional dance.
 Then escape to the misty mountains for treks to waterfalls amid coffee plantations in and around Munduk.

 Next is Lombok.
-Ferry from Bali’s beachy port town of Padangbai to Lembar, Lombok’s launching pad.
+Take the ferry from Bali’s port town of Padangbai to Lombok’s launching pad of Lembar.
 Head to Kuta for mellow vibes amid the wonderful beaches of south Lombok.
 Then potter through the rice fields and Hindu temples around Mataram.

-Ferry from Bangsal to the deservedly celebrated Gili Islands, where seamless beaches, translucent water and vivid reefs beg for snorkel-clad swimmers.
+Ferry from Bangsal to the deservedly celebrated Gili Islands, where seamless beaches, translucent water and vivid reefs beg for snorkelling.
 Or if time's short, catch a fast boat directly to the Gilis from Bali.